partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: *hehe*

-Momo: Nooo, Barley.
+Momo: Nooo, Barkley.
 Hm, he doesn't get it...

-Momo: Look, Barley.
+Momo: Look, Barkley.
 There.
 That ball.

-Barley: *Wan wan!
+Barkley: *Wan wan!
 Wan wan!*

 Momo: .....!!

-Barley: *almoooost*
+Barkley: *almoooost*

-Papa: Look, Barley!
+Papa: Look, Barkley!
 Over to Momo!

-Momo: Barley, bring me that ball like a good boy!
-Barley!
+Momo: Barkley, bring me that ball like a good boy!
+Barkley!

-Barley: *Wan!*
+Barkley: *Wan!*

-Momo: Barley!
+Momo: Barkley!
 Bring it.
 Bring it here!

-Barley: *Fetches like a champ*
+Barkley: *Fetches like a champ*

-Momo: Barley.....
+Momo: Barkley.....
 YOU DID IT!
 YOU FETCHED!

-Momo: Barley!
+Momo: Barkley!
 Wonderful!
 Wonderful!
-Barley is a very good boy!
+Barkley is a very good boy!

-Momo: Papa, Mama, Barley finally learned how to fetch!
+Momo: Papa, Mama, Barkley finally learned how to fetch!

 Mama: Yes, very good, Momo!

-Papa: I think Barley might have understood your heart, Momo.
+Papa: I think Barkley might have understood your heart, Momo.

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

 Mama: Sleep is very important for a puppy, isn't it?
 It would be very very bad for him to get sick.
 So!
 Let's put him to bed, shall we?